All of these divisions are overseen by Sharen Jackson, Chief Financial Officer.

 Strategic planning plays an integral role in the development of each year's balanced budget.
 The planning ensures the City's ability to meet the needs of our community.
 Each budget develops and monitors the City's five-year Capital Improvement Plan (CIP) Southlake 2030 & 2035 (the City's Comprehensive Development Plans) and each department's business plan.

-The Comprehensive Annual Financial Report (CAFR) is a thorough and detailed presentation of the City’s financial condition.
+The Annual Comprehensive Financial Report is a thorough and detailed presentation of the City’s financial condition.
 It reports on the City’s financial activities, fund balances and is presented in three sections:

-One of the most significant purposes of the comprehensive financial report is to provide valuable insight into how the City manages its finances, investments and debt obligations.
+One of the most significant purposes of the annual financial report is to provide valuable insight into how the City manages its finances, investments and debt obligations.